Free online CPD with STEM Learning

-Our friends at STEM Learning have designed a free online course all about teaching primary science.
-It’s packed with practical ideas to inspire curiosity and support scientific enquiry.
+Our friends at the National STEM Learning Centre have designed a range of MOOCs (Massive Open Online Courses) all about teaching primary science.
+They are packed with practical ideas to inspire curiosity and support scientific enquiry.

-Last year teachers from all over the world engaged with this CPD.
+Last year teachers from all over the world engaged with STEM Learning’s CPD.
 This online community shared ideas, challenges and offered support.
-After just 3 weeks we saw teachers implement changes in their classrooms and develop the confidence to enable their young scientists to explore and enhance their natural curiosity.
+After just 3 weeks teachers had implemented changes in their classrooms and developed the confidence to enable their young scientists to explore and enhance their natural curiosity.

-This year teachers have 3 opportunities to join this community of online learners.
-The course is completely free and can be completed at a time that is convenient for you.
-You can sign up at any time to enrol on one of the start dates below.
+This year teachers have several opportunities to join this community of online learners.
+The courses are completely free and can be completed at a time that is convenient for you.
+You can browse the courses and sign up at any time to enrol on one of the start dates below.

 Course start dates:

-The course will cover three core areas of primary science: planning for practical science, mapping enquiry types and skills and developing thinking and reasoning in your classes.
-Through examples from these topics you’ll explore approaches to teaching the subject based upon sound pedagogy and share your experience in the classroom with others.
+The courses will cover core areas of primary science: planning for practical science, mapping enquiry types and skills and developing thinking and reasoning in your classes.
+Through a focus on space exploration, you will learn effective ways to engage pupils in different aspects of the science curriculum.
+Examples from these topics will be used to explore approaches to teaching science based upon sound pedagogy and you will have the opportunity to share your experience in the classroom with others.

 These courses are completely free and available to all.
 Simply log on and join a community of primary teachers wanting to make a difference in primary science.